Passaword/Passaword/README.md

 # Passaword

-Passaword is a package that helps you set up a one-time secret sharing platform.
+Passaword is a package for .NET Core 2.0 that helps you set up a one-time secret sharing platform.

 Its purpose is to allow people to securely transmit secret data, such as passwords, via insecure communication channels, and have that secret self-destruct on decryption.